Commercial waste collection costs

 How much VAT is charged on commercial waste collections?

 Commercial waste collection costs from private companies are subject to VAT at the standard rate of 20%.
-The quotes for commercial waste disposal that we provide are sourced from a panel of private waste management companies, all of which apply VAT at the standard 20% rate.
+Our commercial waste quotes are presented net of VAT since most businesses are VAT registered and therefore recover VAT on waste bills.

 In the UK, VAT rules exempt commercial waste collection services provided directly by local authorities; these services are VAT-exempt.
 You must visit your local council’s website to access these local authority services.